ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 ## Conclusion: Load testing - Determining the number of simultaneous connections HAProxy can handle

-The conclusion we can draw from the above experiment is that in order to test capacity (max number of clients connected to HAProxy) we need to use a server that opens a TCP connection but holds it open for an extended period of time (3 seconds).
-This is the opposite of testing how fast a server is where the more traffic you can push through it the better results you’ll get.
+The conclusion we can draw from the previous experiment is that, in order to test capacity (max number of clients connected to HAProxy), we need to use a server that opens a TCP connection but holds it open for an extended period of time (3 seconds).
+This is the opposite of testing how fast a server is--where the more traffic you can push through it, the better results you’ll get.

 The second conclusion is that your max connections (`maxconn`) needs to be greater than the request rate (for example 100 clients) * time (3 seconds) to serve each request.